It was once the world's most popular free video editor, but after many years of distinguished service, Windows Movie

 There’s also a premium version of VideoPad Video Editor, which adds support for extensions and an unlimited number of audio tracks, but the free edition offers everything else you could wish for.

-A big step up from Movie Maker – professional editing, free for personal use
+Professional-level editing that's a big step up from Movie Maker

 If you liked Windows Movie Maker but found its simplicity restrictive, take a look at Lightworks.
 It’s free for personal use, and the professional version (which includes more export options) is used by real Hollywood movie producers.

 Lightworks’ interface is very different from the other video editors here; it’s made up of floating windows and uses many terms that derive from the days of tape-based video recording and production.
 If you’re used to Windows Movie Maker, you’ll need to refer to a beginner’s guide to get started.

 Lightworks is a superb video editing suite, and we highly recommend it, but its complexity means it’s a significant step up from Windows Movie Maker rather than a straightforward replacement.